 Children's hospitals are special for many reasons.
 Beyond the expert clinical care that is provided, Children's Hospital of Richmond at VCU is able to provide its patients with special experiences and activities designed just for kids.
 Our Foundation supports that work through our annual holiday campaign, Holiday Wishes, which raises money for the Children's Activity Fund from October to December each year.

-Even though we are currently outside of the campaign dates, you can still make a donation to support the activity fund by clicking here and putting "Holiday Wishes" in the comment field.
+Make a donation to support the activity fund by clicking here and putting "Holiday Wishes" in the comment field.

 The Children's Activity Fund